-When in FM or AM mode, press the seek buttons
+When in FM or AM mode, press the K◀ or ►► seek buttons to tune from low to high or high to low frequencies and to stop at the next broadcasting station.

-or

-to tune from low to high or high to low frequencies and to stop at the next broadcasting station.
-When in SXM mode, press the seek buttons ◀ or ▶ to change the category.
+When in SXM mode, press the \bowtie or \bowtie seek buttons to change the category.

-1 to 6 Station memory operations
+1 to 6 station memory operations

-Twelve stations can be set for the FM band (6 for FM1, 6 for FM2) and 6 stations can be set for the AM band.
-Eighteen stations can be set for the SXM band (6 for SXM1, 6 for SXM2.
-6 for SXM3).
+Twelve stations can be set for the FM band (six for FM1, six for FM2) and six stations can be set for the AM band.
+Eighteen stations can be set for the SXM band (six for SXM1, six for SXM2 & six SXM3).

-1. Choose the radio band AM.
-FM1 or FM2 using the FM·AM button or choose the radio band SXM1, SXM2, SXM3 using the SXM button
+- 1. Choose the radio band AM, FM1 or FM2 using the FM·AM select button or choose the radio band SXM1, SXM2 & SXM3 using the SXM button. - Tune to the desired station using manual or seek tuning.
+Press and hold any of the desired station memory buttons (1 - 6) until a beep sound is heard.

-- 2. Tune to the desired station using manual or seek tuning.
-Press and hold any of the desired station memory (1 -6) until a beep sound is heard. - 3 The channel indicator will then come on and the sound will resume.
+- 3. The channel indicator will then come on and the sound will resume.
 Programming is now complete. - 4.
-Other buttons can be set in the same manner
+Other buttons can be set in the same manner.